MacOS installation guide

 Python

-Myokit requires Python (2.7, or 3.4+) to run, including the popular modules NumPy, SciPy, SymPy, lxml, Matplotlib and PyQT (either PyQt4, PyQt5, or PySide).
+Myokit requires Python 3.7 or newer, including the packages NumPy, lxml, Matplotlib and PyQT (either PyQt6, PySide6, PyQt5, or PySide2).

-Most of these packages will automatically be installed when you install Myokit (see below), but the PyQt package may require some work.
+Most of these packages will automatically be installed when you install Myokit (see below), but the PyQt package may require an additional step.

 Installing Myokit